 It doesn’t just make you look happier, it makes you feel it.
 Think of something or someone that made you smile or laugh at any point and smile to yourself about it.
 It only has to be for a few seconds but that one small thought can change your mood completely.

-So they’re my little tips for helping yourself feel better and more positive.
+So they’re my 10 ways to feel better in yourself and also more positive.
 I know they won’t work miracles or might not even help some people at all but I hope you can find your own way and if you feel you need to talk to someone then here’s some useful information:

 Call: Samaritans on 116 123 from any phone.